SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/add-signature-and-logos-to-etd-documents.md

 ---
-title: Add signature and logo to FedEx ETD documents
+title: Add signature and logo to FedEx's ETD documents
 excerpt: >-
   This setting enables the businesses to upload their branding elements, such as digital signatures and company logos, which can be included on the commercial